AndreaCrotti/hackthetower_clojurescript/README.md

 # TODO
 - ring-swagger support
 - schema support for validation
-- deploy to Heroku
+- deploy to Heroku, and integration with pallet
-- Clojurescript page with OM/React/Reagent?
+- Clojurescript page with OM/React/Reagent?q
 - multi user authentication
-- find graphics
+- graphics with quil

 # Other ideas